Swedish Armed Forces: Organisation

 Before the enactment of the 1974 Instrument of Government, the King of Sweden was the de jure commander in chief (högste befälhavare).
 Since then, King Carl XVI Gustaf is still considered to hold the honorary ranks of general and admiral à la suite, but the role is entirely ceremonial.

 The Swedish Armed Forces consists of three service branches; the Army, the Air Force and the Navy, with addition of the military reserve force Home Guard.
-Since 1994, the first three service branches are organized within a single unified government agency, headed by the Supreme Commander, while the Home Guard reports directly to the Supreme Commander.
+Since 1994, the first three service branches are organized within a single unified government agency, headed by the Chief of Defence, while the Home Guard reports directly to the chief.
 However, the services maintain their separate identities through the use of different uniforms, ranks, and other service specific traditions.

 Armed Forces Headquarters

 The Swedish Armed Forces Headquarters is the highest level of command in the Swedish Armed Forces.
-It is led by the Supreme Commander with a civilian Director General as his deputy, with functional directorates having different responsibilities (e.g. the Military Intelligence and Security Service).
+It is led by the Chief of Defence (formerly the Supreme Commander of the Swedish Armed Forces) with a civilian director-general as his deputy, with functional directorates having different responsibilities (e.g. the Military Intelligence and Security Service).
 Overall, the Armed Forces Headquarters has about 2,100 employees, including civilian personnel.